 Most video conferencing software also allows us to share our screens, so if it’s more efficient for us to type some examples, that’s great – and you’ll be able to keep a transcript of those as well.

 And of course, online tutoring allows you to meet your GMAT or GRE tutor anywhere in the world.
 If you want to sit on a beach in Cyprus or lounge in a Colorado ski resort while you enjoy your GMAT tutoring session, that’s no problem, as long as you have a strong internet connection.

 Computers, video conferencing software, and internet connections sometimes get cranky.
 If Skype is completely uncooperative for some reason, we’re always ready to try other options: Google Hangouts, Zoom, WebEx, Softphone, Oovoo, PolyCom, FaceTime, or anything else that might work better.
 At the moment, Skype still has a few features that make it our top choice, but the software itself can be unstable, and we’re always prepared with alternatives.

-And in case you're wondering: I never charge GMAT students for time spent trying to overcome technical difficulties.
-If we schedule a two-hour session and we spend the first twenty minutes trying different video chat configurations, then we’ll either run the session for an extra twenty minutes, or I’ll add the twenty minutes to a future session.
-So technology issues can be an inconvenience, but I won't let them hit you in the wallet.
+And in case you're wondering: we never charge GMAT students for time spent trying to overcome technical difficulties.
+If we schedule a two-hour GMAT tutoring session and we spend the first twenty minutes trying different video software, then we’ll either run the session for an extra twenty minutes, or we’ll add the twenty minutes to a future tutoring session.
+So technology issues can be an inconvenience, but we won't let them hit you in the wallet.

-Other than the occasional technical issue and the potential oddities of working from afar, I think that online GMAT tutoring works surprisingly well, and my long-distance GMAT students have been really happy with the results – just ask if you want to get in touch with any of them.
-Online GMAT tutoring rates are the same as for live GMAT tutoring in Denver, and payment can be arranged via Paypal or Chase QuickPay.
+Other than occasional technical issues and the potential oddities of working from afar, we think that online GMAT tutoring works surprisingly well, and our long-distance GMAT students have been really happy with the results – just ask if you want to get in touch with any of them.